 KBOR approval

-Specific approval processes for interdisciplinary programs and the University Honors program are described in Section 5 of this document.

-Proposals can be modified at any stage, by the procedures of the voting body at that stage.
+Proposals can be modified at any stage by the procedures of the voting body at that stage.
 The voting body suggesting the change must receive assurance from the originating academic unit that their changes are acceptable before moving the amended proposal forward.
 If the suggestion comes from either GC or FS approving body, the chair of the committee should decide the appropriate level of agreement from previous voting bodies.

 For minor changes, this agreement may just be an email from the contact person.

 For larger changes, the Dean of the originating college should be supportive of the change.

 In certain instances, the changes may need to return to receive a formal vote by the academic unit and/or the college’s faculty.

 The originating unit of a proposal may withdraw the proposal entirely from any further or future consideration at any stage of the routing process up until FS approval.
-It may also request to pull a proposal from the agenda of the next voting body in the routing process, while it addresses newly discovered concerns or mistakes. removal may have special policies,
+It may also request to pull a proposal from the agenda of the next voting body in the routing process, while it addresses newly discovered concerns or mistakes.

+Routing of Standard Proposals that do not require KBOR approval

+Course: changes, additions, and removals

+Curriculum: changes, additions of secondary majors, concurrent programs, sub-plans (emphases, options, specializations, tracks, concentrations), and some removals*

+Certificate: additions, changes, and removals

+Minor: additions, changes, and removals

+* Curriculum removal may have special policies; see K-State Handbook Appendix K and Appendix N and other university documentation.
+Programs should check the routing for removing a curriculum.